 We maintain a culture of safety, committed to the protection of the health and safety of our employees as well as preserving the environment and our relationships with the communities in which we operate.
 We place a strong emphasis on the safe execution of our operations, including safety training for our employees.
 We have a comprehensive approach to formulating and managing training requirements for our operational employees.
 This includes periodic environmental, health and safety meetings, a combination of live in-person training and computer-based training tailored to specific job duties and operational activities, and comprehensive safety reference material.
 In addition, our safety recognition program encourages employees throughout our organization to focus on conducting operations in accordance with our strict safety standards.
-Further, we work closely with federal, state and local governments and community organizations to help ensure that our operations, coordination and, if appropriate, a change in policy, procedures and training.
+Further, we work closely with federal, state and local governments and community organizations to help ensure that our operations comply with legal requirements and community standards.
+Lastly, when our employees identify a heightened safety risk, we respond quickly to mitigate the risk through communication, coordination and, if appropriate, a change in policy, procedures and training.
 We believe that our customers select their operational partners based in part on the quality of their safety and compliance records, and therefore, we will continue to make investments in this area.
 We also empower all personnel with stop-work authority ("SWA") as a tool for helping ensure safety.
 Our SWA policy empowers our employees to stop work whenever they identify unsafe work conditions.
 When SWA is employed, operations cease until the risk is addressed and both the employee and management agree that it is safe to resume work.
 See also "Safety and Remediation Program" below for additional information.